StarpTech/ghconfig/README.md

 Managing Workflow and Dependabot files can be in organizations very exhausting because there is no way to apply changes in a batch.

 - You need to adjust your compatibility matrix from `13.x` to `14.x` on 50 repositories?
-- You want to standardize your CI by managing all workflows in a single repository?
+- You want to standardize your CI by managing all workflows from a single repository?

-No problem, `ghconfig` helps you to automate such tasks.
-You have two options:
+In both cases, no data is lost, only updated or added. `ghconfig` helps you to automate such tasks.
+You have two options to update your files:

 - Strategic two-way merge of your local and remote files.
 - Apply a [RFC6902 JSON patch](http://tools.ietf.org/html/rfc6902) on a remote workflow file.

 By default a Pull-Request is created for all changes on a repository.
 Ghconfig looks for a folder `.ghconfig` in the root of your repository.

 **Example:** We will create a workflow `ci.yaml` and apply one patch to an existing workflow `release.yml` on all repositories in the organization `foo`.